gzilcollective/Framework/Rubric Evaluation Form.md

     - 1: Strong team

 5. Metrics
-    - 0: not good/unclear
+    - 0: Not good/unclear
-    - 1: somewhat good/clear
+    - 1: Somewhat good/clear

-6. Milestone clarity and trackability
+6. Milestone Clarity and Trackability
     - 0: No
     - 1: Yes

+7. Budget Justification
+    - 0: Not good/unclear
+    - 1: Funds are proportionate and justified based on the milestones and deliverables

-7. Discretionary factor 1 (e.g. Will ZIL granted be converted – potentially harmful for the ecosystem?)
+8. Discretionary factor 1 (e.g. Will ZIL granted be converted – potentially harmful for the ecosystem?)
     - 0: Comment
     - 1: Comment

-8. Discretionary factor 2 (e.g. will project increase TVL / will project attract external, non-ZIL-native user?)
+9. Discretionary factor 2 (e.g. will project increase TVL / will project attract external, non-ZIL-native user?)
     - 0: Comment
     - 1: Comment